Lending to coal mines

 But some unhappy locals and activists at their AGM are likely to be the least of ANZ’s worries.
 With a falling coal price and the risk of Maules Creek not commencing on time, ANZ and other lenders to Maules Creek risk losing out as the company struggles to move coal out and earn enough to cover the loan’s interest.
 If nothing else, Maules Creek will be a major lesson to investors about the increased risks in coal mine lending.

 If the Galilee Basin is opened up it would double Australia’s coal exports on its own, and account for 7% of the entire world’s remaining carbon budget under a less than two degrees warming scenario.
 While the environmental stakes are in the extreme, so are the financial risks.
 With the Galilee Basin so far from existing coal export infrastructure and many finance and commodities analysts forecasting the downward trend in coal demand to continue, there is a very real risk that the Galilee Basin coal mines would become multi-billion dollar stranded assets.

 UK-based Standard Chartered, assisted by Commonwealth Bank, was advising Adani on its Carmichael project, and provided $680 million in debt.
 However, both of these banks have since distanced themselves from the project, acknowledging the significant environmental and economic threats it poses.

-This leaves ANZ, Westpac and CommBank as the only Australian banks that could help this dirty project go ahead, so we are calling on them to keep up with the other major banks around the world that have ruled out support for Galilee coal export projects.
-Click the image to send these banks and email calling on them to get out of Galilee coal.
+CommBank has a previous relationship with Adani, raising concerns the bank may help this dirty project go ahead.
+Use the form below to tell CommBank to keep up with the other major banks around the world that have ruled out support for Galilee coal export projects.